-- 2.5.7 All matters relating to health and safety will be communicated to staff by email, management bullet points, LVJB health and safety group minutes and training.
-Any matters relating to individual members of staff will be communicated through email, Personal Development Review meetings, and training. - 2.5.8 LVJB have developed a Traffic Management Plan relating to the premises at North Stand, Cadzow Avenue, Hamilton.
+2.5.7 All matters relating to health and safety will be communicated to staff by email, management bullet points, LVJB health and safety group minutes and training.
+Any matters relating to individual members of staff will be communicated through email, Personal Development Review meetings, and training.